 "A few days a month I take Banana with me to the house," says pet parent Diana.
 "The boys get a puppy fix, Banana gets to run and play, and I don't (usually) have to worry about where she is or what she's doing."

 When Diana realized Lola was missing, she notified members of the fraternity, including the organization’s president.
 Residents of the house quickly sprang into action, organizing a neighborhood-wide search as other fraternities and sororities also rallied to join the cause.

-Thanks to their efforts, Lola’s mom learned that a good Samaritan had notified Animal Services of a dog running loose, and Lola Banana had been brought safely to Dane County Humane Society (DCHS).
+Thanks to their efforts, Diana's learned that a good Samaritan had notified Animal Services of a dog running loose, and Lola Banana had been brought safely to Dane County Humane Society (DCHS).

 Contracted as Dane County’s stray holding facility, DCHS takes in lost pets that are found by Animal Services, police officers, or members of the public who take time out of their day to help animals in need.
 On average, DCHS takes in and cares for over 120 lost pets each month, sometimes up to 150 or more in the warmer summer months.
 Unlike Lola Banana, many of these lost pets are not lucky enough to have a swarm of college students searching the neighborhood.

 Fortunately, DCHS’s Lost and Found program exists to help all the rest.